Skip to Main Content

 PBIS is a research-based approach to establish behavioral supports needed for all students to be successful socially, emotionally, and academically.
 Clear expectations are taught, modeled, and reinforced across all settings by all staff members.

 Research has shown that consequences without positive strategies are ineffective.
 Teaching behavioral expectations and recognizing students' expected behavior is an important part of a child's education to help them be successful in school and in society.
-The purpose of PBIS is to create a positive school climate.
-The organization of this system was completed by the PBIS Team, made up of a group of Anne Sullivan staff.
-Then plans were discussed and reviewed as an entire school.
+We utilize a district-wide Student Accountabliity Framework to address unexpected behaviors, reteach, and issue corrective responses.
 We hope that you will work with us to enhance the school climate at Anne Sullivan School.